What is the SEC Whistleblower Process to Obtain an SEC Whistleblower Award?

 Step 5.
 Submit an Application for an Award

 Once a Notice of Covered Action is posted, whistleblowers have 90 calendar days to apply for an award by submitting a completed Form WB-APP to the SEC Office of the Whistleblower.
 In the Form WB-APP, whistleblowers and their attorneys are required to, among other things, explain why they are entitled to an award in connection with their TCR.
 Experienced SEC whistleblower attorneys will also provide a detailed analysis of the significant factors that the SEC considers when determining whether to increase or decrease the percentage of a whistleblower’s awards.

 After a whistleblower applies for an award, the SEC Office of the Whistleblower’s Claims Review Staff will review the application in accordance with the rules of the program and make a preliminary award determination.
 This determination will recommend whether to issue an award and the proposed award amount.
 The Claims Review Staff may base this determination on:

 - Sworn declarations from the SEC staff that worked on the enforcement action;

 - The enforcement action’s orders and pleadings; and

 - Other appropriate materials identified in 17 C.F.R. § 240.21F-12(a).

 As detailed in a recent WSJ article, it currently takes the SEC more than 2 years to make this preliminary determination.
-However, the SEC has proposed whistleblower rule amendments that would significantly speed up this process in the future.
+However, the SEC has adopted rule amendments in September 2020 that will significantly speed up this process in the future.

 For more information on the timing of SEC whistleblower claims, see our FAQ: How long does it take to receive an SEC whistleblower award?